rschlenk87/psb-charts/helm/iib/readme.md

 # IBM INTEGRATION BUS

-IBMÂ® Integration Bus is a market-leading lightweight enterprise integration engine that offers a fast, simple way for systems and applications to communicate with each other.
+IBM® Integration Bus is a market-leading lightweight enterprise integration engine that offers a fast, simple way for systems and applications to communicate with each other.
 As a result, it can help you achieve business value, reduce IT complexity and save money.
 IBM Integration Bus supports a range of integration choices, skills and interfaces to optimize the value of existing technology investments.

 [![Brief introduction to IBM Integration Bus](https://img.youtube.com/vi/qQvT4kJoPTM/0.jpg)](https://www.youtube.com/watch?v=qQvT4kJoPTM)